ManasaSavanur/ManasaSavanur/README.md

 # Hi, I'm Manasa Savanur 👋

 Welcome to my GitHub profile!
 I'm a Data & Analytics Engineer.
-I love to experiment with newer data frameworks, cleaner dashboards and a bunch of random things.
+I love experimenting with different data frameworks, cleaner dashboards, and a bunch of random things.

 🔍 Senior Analytics Consultant @ Wells Fargo | Ex: J.P.Morgan
 📊 Obsessed with making data make sense — clean, reliable, and ready to use.